Shelmn/Instagram-Bot/README.md

 This App Was Real Fast, I made It Run Slow So Instagram Could Not Detect The Bot.

-Instagram Test Id : vivi_an563
+Instagram Test Id : Aakansha_Agarwal7
-Password : wehatehackers
+Password : ohmygod